AlBrough/pillFather/README.md

 set variables as follows:

-HYDRO_KEY - the ID of the pill from the Rapt API RAPT_USER - Usually your email- url encoded for now.
+HYDRO_KEY - the ID of the pill from the Rapt API RAPT_USER - Usually your email
-RAPT_Password - the API secret generated on the RAPT APP BF_Pass - The token after the URL generated in brewfather- eg:
+RAPT_Password - the API secret generated on the RAPT APP* BF_Pass - The token after the URL generated in brewfather- eg:

 http://log.brewfather.net/stream?id=<THIS TOKEN HERE>